Why Test for Recent Cannabis Use?

-So, for an employer who wants to keep their workplace safe, the most relevant questions are “When did this person use marijuana?” quickly followed by “And how do I test for that?”
+So, for an employer who wants to keep their workplace safe, the most relevant questions are “When did this person use cannabis?” quickly followed by “And how do I test for that?”

-Most conventional methods of testing for marijuana – oral fluid, blood, urine, and hair – are good at determining “if“ marijuana was used in the last days, weeks, or months.
-However, these tests cannot determine “when” that marijuana was used.
+Most conventional methods of testing for cannabis – oral fluid, blood, urine, and hair – are good at determining “if“ cannabis was used in the last days, weeks, or months.
+However, these tests cannot determine “when” that cannabis was used.
 Did the person use recently in the parking lot before going into work and therefore may be putting themselves, their colleagues, and their employer at risk due to impairment?
 Or was it used legally and responsibly last month at a concert and has no bearing on an employee’s safety or performance?

 We have had the opportunity to talk with many employers over the years and here are comments from a couple of those conversations:

 “I don’t care what they do on a Friday or Saturday night, but I do care about whether they’re impaired before they operate safety-sensitive equipment.” ~ Wholesaler

 “I imagine 20-30% of the workforce likely has THC in their system.
 I am fine with it as long as it’s from last weekend and not from smoking in the car at lunch.” ~ Manufacturer